veprbl/mysqlpp/README-examples.txt

             contents.
 Uses good old C++ and MFC.

         examples\vstudio\wforms.vcproj: The same thing, only written in C++/CLI and using Windows Forms.
 We needed a second example for two reasons.
 First, string handling is quite different under .NET than in unmanaged C++.
 Second, many developers are now using Visual Studio Express, which doesn't include MFC.
-Please read README.vc before trying to run this example.
+Please read README-Visual-C++.txt
+            before trying to run this example.
 The MySQL++ build settings must be modified before it will run correctly.

     Before trying to run these examples, run the updexdll.bat file in the top MySQL++ directory.
 This copies the built mysqlpp.dll